-Always insert the accessory between the two guide bars for a shelf position.
+Always insert the accessory between the two guide rods for a shelf position.

-Accessories can be pulled out approximately halfway without tipping.
+The accessories can be pulled out approximately halfway without tipping.

-- Make sure that you always insert the accessories into the cooking compartment the right way round. - Always insert accessories fully into the cooking compartment so that they do not touch the appliance door. - Take any accessories that you will not be using out of the cooking compartment.
+- Ensure that you always insert the accessories into the cooking compartment the right way round. - Always insert the accessories fully into the cooking compartment so that they do not touch the appliance door.